astrovm/astrovm.github.io/content/blog/half-life.md

 - deathmatch classic
 - counter strike

 i installed everything and opened half-life first because i liked the aesthetics more, i started playing and...
-A FUCKING TRAIN APPEARED. i've never been on a moving train in a game before and i love trains so i liked it, the train took a lot of time to reach its destination so i felt the game was chill about himself and i loved that!.
+A FUCKING TRAIN APPEARED. i've never been on a moving train in a game before and i love trains so i liked it, the train took a lot of time to reach its destination so i felt the game was chill about himself and i loved that!

 a couple of minutes later the world goes to hell D:!  but the aesthetics are nice :D! so i was there running as something of a scientist with a cool "hazardous environment suit", and irl i was wearing an spiderman suit so i felt related.